 The study is sponsored by the University of Oxford.
-The study is being coordinated by the Adam Practice, including scientists, doctors, nurses and play assistants, who investigate infectious diseases and vaccines.
+The study is being coordinated by the Adam Practice, including scientists, doctors, nurses, who investigate infectious diseases and vaccines.
 The study will be also carried out at several other sites across the UK.